plribeiro3000/validates_telephone/README.md

     $ gem install validates_telephone

-== Basic Usage
+## Basic Usage

-It will accept a valid telephone from Brasil or United States by default:
+It will accept a valid telephone from Brazil or United States by default:

 ```ruby
 class User < ActiveRecord::Base